rust-lang/rust/text/0000-async_await.md

 After gaining experience & user feedback with the futures-based ecosystem, we discovered certain ergonomics challenges.
-Using state which needs to be shared across await points was extremely ergonomic - requiring either Arcs or join chaining - and while combinators were often more ergonomic than manually writing a future, they still often led to messy sets of nested and chained callbacks.
+Using state which needs to be shared across await points was extremely unergonomic - requiring either Arcs or join chaining - and while combinators were often more ergonomic than manually writing a future, they still often led to messy sets of nested and chained callbacks.